Create effective listings in Microsoft AppSource and within Office

 - Describe what your solution can do for customers.
 Answer the question: What problem does this solution solve?

-- Use unique logos for each submission.
+- Use unique icons for each solution.

 - Include images that show off your UI.
 Be sure to remove any personal information from your images.